reyannlarkey/InteractiveWavePlots/README.md

 * numpy

 ### Useage Example
-Download the files. ***You will need to be in the directory containing the files to run from terminal*** Run using:
+Download the files. ***You will need to be in the directory containing the files to run from terminal.*** Run using:
 * *Linux* & *Mac*: run  **'python3 static.py'** (or other filename) from terminal

 * *Windows*: **right-click on file** and select **'Open With'** and then find the **python.exe** file on your file system